🔖 6 min read

 It became a theme in his works and Nosaka became known for his children’s books surrounding the theme of war.
 The Japanese author wrote into his eighties and his work also includes The Pornographers which was translated into English.

-Perhaps Japan’s answer to Hunter S Thompson, Ryu Murakami (no relation to Haruki) is considered the rebel of the writers.
+Perhaps Japan’s answer to Hunter S Thompson, Ryu Murakami (no relation to Haruki) is considered the rebel of the writers among Japanese authors.
 Throughout his life, he dabbled in hippie culture, formed rock bands, was placed under house arrest and became an art college dropout all before his first novel was published.

 When Almost Transparent Blue came out, he won the prestigious Akutagawa Prize and was seen to be redefining the literary style of the time.
 He began to cement his signature tone as a dark look at human nature with Coin Locker Babies, a dystopian story of two newborns who are abandoned at Tokyo station.

-Yoko Ogawa is a high achiever.
-She has taken home almost every Japanese literary award and her work has a worldwide reach.
+Finishing our list of Japanese authors is Yoko Ogawa.
+Ogawa is a high achiever, taking home almost every Japanese literary award, and her work has a worldwide reach.
 She is hailed by her contemporaries as having an innate ability to illustrate deep emotions in her writing.

 With more than 50 books to choose from, she is a diverse writer.
 The Housekeeper and the Professor is a touching story about a brain-damaged professor who can only retain 80 minutes of memory and his interactions with his housekeeper and her son.
 While not technically a love story, it’s a beautiful display of different kinds of relationships.